Bimini Ocean Villa

 There are no other add-ons or taxes or surcharges.

-Whenever you stay with us for 7 nights that 7th night is free.
-Stay 7 nights pay for just 6 nights.
 If you are arriving by boat, Weech's Bimini Dock is located across from the cottages and we can arrange docking for you there.

 Weekly housekeeping services are included on week long stays or more; on weekends it's self-house cleaning.
 But staff will always replenish towels, tissues, and water as needed.